How to build loyalty program features from scratch

 Modivo's loyalty program combines a point system with tiered rewards.
 Customers earn points for every purchase, with 1 zł (or the equivalent currency) equating to 1 MODIVO Point.
 Points can also be accrued through activities like writing reviews and referring friends, with successful referrals earning 200 points once the friend makes their first purchase.

-Unlike traditional loyalty programs where points are redeemable for products, Modivo's points help fashion lovers advance through different membership tiers.
+Unlike traditional loyalty programs where loyalty points are redeemable for products, Modivo's points help fashion lovers advance through different membership tiers.
 As buyers reach higher tiers, they unlock incredible benefits, including VIP customer service, early access to new collections, and invitations to special events.

 Members of the Fashion Club also enjoy exclusive perks such as special discounts, early access to sales, and personalized offers tailored to their preferences.
 This blend of point accumulation and tier-based rewards provides significant savings and unique shopping experiences.